jressel01/carconnectivity-addon/README.md

 # Home Assistant Add-on: CarConnectivity

-Addon version of Carconnectivity made by Till (see https://github.com/tillsteinbach/CarConnectivity) throught MQTT
+Addon version of Carconnectivity made by Till (see https://github.com/tillsteinbach/CarConnectivity) throught MQTT extension addons of carconnectivity-addon made by Pulpyyyy (see https://github.com/Pulpyyyy/carconnectivity-addon)

 ## How to use